Alfred Orda

 Alfred Orda (full name Alfred Orda-Wdowczak; 1915–2004) was a Polish operatic baritone and soloist.
 Most of his life and performance career was spent in the United Kingdom.
-A regular performer at the BBC Proms, especially from 1943 to 1964, Orda was born in Łódź, Poland.
+He was a regular performer at the BBC Proms, especially from 1943 to 1964.
+Orda was born in Łódź, Poland.

+Early singing career

 "There was always singing in his life, for his mother had a good contralto voice."

-Early singing career

 "While still at technical high school, his vocal potential was recognized, and at the age of 19, he had his first singing lessons with Adele Comte-Wilgocka at the Łódź Conservatorium.
 Soon, with a repertoire of Eri tu, Di Provenza, the Prologue from Pagliacci, and Valentin's aria from Faust, he set off on foot to Warsaw, a distance of 80 miles, in search of further training."
 In 1936, he traveled to Milan, Italy, where for the next three years he studied under the direction of Alfredo Cecchi, a teacher amongst whose students had been Basiola, Granda, and Ziliani.

 Leaving Italy

 Early in 1940, Orda was advised to leave Italy since war was imminent.
-He met up with other Polish students and refugees and made his way to France, eventually reaching England.
-Orda traveled to Scotland and before long he was singing professionally, engaged as a soloist with the Scottish Orchestra.
-His first concert on 12 January 1941, conducted by Warwick Braithwaite, contained 'Eri tu' and Prince Igor's aria.
+He met other Polish students and refugees and made his way to France, eventually reaching England.
+Orda travelled to Scotland and before long, he was singing professionally, engaged as a soloist with the Scottish Orchestra.
+His first concert on 12 January 1941, was conducted by Warwick Braithwaite and contained 'Eri tu' and Prince Igor's aria.
 The correspondent of the Glasgow Evening Times reported (on 13 January 1941) that "Orda proved himself a possessor of a voice of international celebrity standard".
 After his second concert the following year, the Glasgow Times reviewer wrote (on 5 January 1942) that "there are few living singers with a voice of such quality".
 While in Glasgow, Orda met his future wife.